embeepea/singleton-command/README.md

 tagging/identifying processes.

 Conceptually, this is a low-tech kind of locking mechanism.
-Note that this technique has some gotchas, and is not as robust as a real locking mechanism.
+Note that this technique is not as robust as a real locking mechanism.
 In particular, be mindful of situations where the `singleton command` command may get repeated in a subshell.
 In particular, if you put something